ad-freiburg/elevant/docs/data_generation.md

     make generate_wikidata_mappings

 This will use the Wikidata SPARQL endpoint defined in the Makefile variable `WIKIDATA_SPARQL_ENDPOINT` and download the Wikidata mappings.
-It will then create two additional files from the downloaded Wikidata mappings using Python scripts.
-These two files are only needed if you want to use coreference resolution in addition to entity linking.
+It will then generate Python dbm databases from the Wikidata mappings for fast loading and reduced RAM usage.
+The database generation will take several hours.
+Finally, it will create two additional files from the downloaded Wikidata mappings which are only needed if you want to use coreference resolution in addition to entity linking.

 See [Wikidata Mappings](mapping_files.md#wikidata-mappings) for a description of files generated in this step.